 Fearless Human Mate

-After many years pass since the Century War between humans and other species, times seem to be getting better.
-The world has even seen their first inter-species birth between human and werewolves.
-Since then more have come to term to living peacefully side by side while other believes things should go back to where the species were segregated.
-Xenia Bakken is just a baker who wants to run her own business one day and work with her best friend Lottie.
+After many years have passed since the Century War between humans and other species, times seem to be getting better.
+The world has even seen the first inter-species birth between humans and werewolves.
+Since then more have come to terms with living peacefully side by side, while others believe things should go back to where the species were segregated.
+Xenia Bakken is just a baker who wants to run her own business one day and work with her best friend, Lottie.
 Everything changes when a chance encounter turns into a kidnapping.
-Now she is thrown into a world she doesn't want to be in and she has to adapt to survive.
+Now she is thrown into a world she doesn't want to be in and has to adapt to survive.
 Mason Dalton, Alpha of a mysterious pack, only has one goal: to bring back his first mate, Melania.
 He would do anything to make sure his plans are successful, so when he meets the perfect person to help he acts without hesitation.
-However, he discovers his perfect vessel is not willing to give up without a fight.
+However, he discovers his perfect vessel is unwilling to give up without a fight.
 The attraction between the two is stronger than they both realize and will test them to their limits.
-With a quick deadline and people searching for them all over will Mason be able to reunite with his love or will Xenia gather the strength needed to get away?
+With a quick deadline and people searching for them all over, will Mason be able to reunite with his love or will Xenia gather the strength needed to get away?

 The sound of church bells rang in the distance, signifying the moon had reached the highest point in the sky.
 Occasionally, thunder rumbled in the distance, foretelling the coming storm, but that didn't bother Mason.
 He had to be here.
 He had to see this through by her request.
 He stood with his brother, Micah, and the members of the Elder Werewolves stood in the center of the Nexus, a sacred ground for the Moon Goddess's worshippers.
 The gravel aisle led up to a raised circular concrete stage, and in the middle of the circle, chained to a metal spike, was Melania.